-For Sherman, going back to his roots is not just about reconnecting with his culture.
+For Sherman, going back to his roots is not just about reconnecting with his culture and heritage.
 Native American foods also have health benefits.
-Many of the processed and canned foods provided to Native American reservations through government programs are full of sodium.
-And they're loaded with bad fats and brimming with sugar.
-It's believed these foods have contributed to serious health issues plaguing Native American communities, including type 2 diabetes, heart disease, and cancer.
+Many of the processed and canned foods provided to Native American reservations through government-sponsored programs are full of sodium.
+They're also loaded with bad fats and brimming with sugar.
+It's believed these foods have contributed to many of the serious health issues plaguing Native American communities, such as type 2 diabetes, heart disease, and cancer.

-- A To suggest that the government has actually contributed to the health problems of some Native Americans - B To point out that the rate of type 2 diabetes, heart disease, and cancer has been falling steadily in Native American communities - © To describe a way in which the United States government has come to the aid of Native Americans and achieved beneficial effects - D To assert that Native Americans are now taking more responsibility for the health issues that currently plague their communities
+To describe a way in which the United States government has come to the aid of Native Americans and achieved beneficial effects

+^(B) To point out that the rate of type 2 diabetes, heart disease, and cancer has been falling steadily in Native American communities
-Which two words are the closest synonyms ?

-Only some of these words are used in the Article.

-techniques and approaches

-B chefs and clients
+© To suggest that the government has actually contributed to the health problems of some Native Americans

+D To assert that Native Americans are now taking more responsibility for the health issues that currently plague their communities

+- (A) contends and asserts

+- ^(B) fermentation and compensation

-© foodways and ceremonies
+- © utilizing and amassing

-D recipe and delicatessen
+- D cuisine and lore

-Question 5

-The reader can predict from the Article that
+The reader can predict from the Article that .

-More and more people will become familiar with the benefits of a Native American diet through the work of NATIFS and The Sioux Chef
+(a) more and more people will become familiar with the benefits of a Native American diet through the work of NATIFS and The Sioux Chef

-B Sean Sherman will include more canned beans, boxed rice, powdered milk, and vegetable oil in the foods prepared at The Sioux Chef
+^(B) Sean Sherman will include more canned beans, boxed rice, powdered milk, and vegetable oil in the foods prepared at The Sioux Chef

-© many Native Americans will slowly change over to an all-meat diet that includes ample portions of beef, elk, bison, and walleye
+© many Native Americans will slowly change over to an all-meat diet that includes ample portions of beef, rabbit, bison, and walleye

-© Sean Sherman will teach university-level courses that showcase traditional Native American dishes using

-modern European ingredients
+Sean Sherman will teach university-level courses that showcase traditional Native American dishes using modern European ingredients

-Question 6

-Which information is not in the Article?

-Why it is so difficult to find indigenous ingredients, like hyssop, cedar, and bergamot

-B Who Sean Sherman turned to when he wanted to find out more about indigenous diets

-What foods were commonly found in Sean Sherman's pantry when he was a boy

-What harmful effects a diet high in sodium, fat, and sugar can impose on one's health
+- (A) What foods were commonly found in Sean Sherman's pantry when he was a boy - ^(B) Why it is so difficult to find indigenous ingredients, like hyssop, cedar, and bergamot - © What harmful effects a diet high in sodium, fat, and sugar can impose on one's health - D Who Sean Sherman turned to when he wanted to find out more about indigenous diets

-Question 7

-Read this passage from the Article: The idea to make food taste like where it's from inspired Sherman.
-He established his own Minnesota-based catering business, The Sioux Chef.
-He also started the culinary non-profit, NATIFS (North American Traditional Indigenous Food Systems).
+Through NATIFS and The Sioux Chef, Sherman is restoring that knowledge and revitalizing Native American culinary traditions and practices.
+His recipes avoid wheat, beef, pork, chicken, and other ingredients that were introduced by Europeans, in favor of elk, quail, mushrooms, and wild rice.

-In this passage, the word inspire means
+In this passage, the word revitalize means .

-to suggest that something is not true

-to consider something after careful thought
+- (A) to create a meal by cooking with heat

+- ^(B) to make something strong and successful again

-© to make someone want to do something
+- © to consider something for the first time

-to continually bother or annoy someone
+- Ito raise livestock in an enclosed area